 The spires of the Cathedral of Santiago de Compostela can be seen by pilgrims from Monte do Gozo, where they catch a first glimpse of the city of Saint James, as their Camino journey comes to an end.

-Today we tell you a bit more about the origins and history of this masterpiece of Romanesque art and architecture which has undergone 10 years of extensive and detailed renovations and is now ready to display its full beauty and celebrate Holy Year Xacobeo 2021-22:
+Today we tell you a bit more about the origins and history of this masterpiece of Romanesque art and architecture which has undergone 10 years of extensive and detailed renovations and is now ready to display its full beauty and celebrate the Camino one more year.

 Since the Middle Ages, the heyday of pilgrimage in Europe, people from all corners of the continent and beyond travelled to the Cathedral of Santiago de Compostela, in Galicia, Spain; to honour and pay their respects to Saint James the Apostle.